 Downsides include longer drying times and about 450 grams of VOCs per can.
 Cleanup is less than pleasant and requires solvents, leading to more chemical production and disposal.
 And oil based varnish only comes in a glossy finish.

 Natural oil finishes come from renewable resources, like flax seeds and tung tree nuts.
 Floor oils are not generally as durable as polyurethane finishes, but are much more natural looking as they age, and they are much easier to repair.
 Lacking the hardened coating of polyurethane, these floors can be less resistant to water and more prone to denting.

 Whatever finish you choose, it is pretty much a given that a softwood floor will get damaged unless you rope it off and only look at it.
 Scuff marks and dents on an oiled floor are arguably not nearly as offensive as those on varnish, so I'd still score a point here for oil.

-Most commercial brands contain and release far less VOCs than varnishes, so for both environmental and health reasons, natural floor oil is the winner.
+Most commercial brands contain and release far less VOCs than varnishes, so for both environmental and health reasons, finishing wooden floors with natural floor oils is the winner - especially if the products are specifically formulated from natural oils and pigments for treating and staining floors.
 Aside from that, it could be argued that additional benefits include aesthetics and maintenance.